Double Incision Top Surgery London & UK

 The double incision mastectomy is typically performed as an outpatient procedure, meaning patients can return home on the same day.
 It usually takes approximately two hours and is conducted under general anaesthesia for patient comfort.

 Remember, it’s crucial to choose a surgeon who is experienced and understanding of the unique needs of transgender and non-binary patients when considering double incision top surgery.
-The surgeons at the Centre for Surgery in London are well-versed in these procedures and dedicated to helping each patient on their unique journey towards gender affirmation.
+Our surgeons at Centre for Surgery in London are well-versed in these procedures and dedicated to helping each patient on their unique journey towards gender affirmation.

 Benefits of Double Incision Mastectomy